Define a procedure cubic that can be used together with the

 $y\mapsto x/y^{n-1}$.
 Use this to implement a simple procedure for

-computing $n$-th roots using fixed-point
+computing $n$-th roots using fixed-point, average-damp, and the

-procedure of Exercise 1.43.
+repeated procedure of Exercise 1.43.
 Assume that any

 arithmetic operations you need are available as primitives.